nickhir/GermlineMutationCalling/README.md

 `-j` specifies the number of jobs/rules should be submitted in parallel.

+I recommand running this command in a detached session with `tmux` or `screen`.
 ## Output
 Below is the output of the `tree` command, after the workflow has finished for one patient H005-00ML.
 Usually you would include many patients simultaneously (>50).
 This is just to illustrate the created output files.